kolotyluk/Rusty-Java/README.md

 // to validate this enhancement, beyond the usual mandatory unit tests?
 // Be sure to list any special platform or hardware requirements.

+Regression testing is paramount to demonstrate that Rust functionality has kept all existing functionality intact.

+Performance testing helps characterize the performance impact of replacing C/C++ with Rust.

 Risks and Assumptions
 ---------------------